7:45 a.m. Holy Eucharist Rite I, traditional said service

 Baptism Instruction is the Saturday prior to the service at 10:30 a.m. in the church.
-For more information please contact The Rev. Samantha Smith.
+For more information please contact the church office.

 Confirmation is the traditional way to become a member of the Episcopal Church.
 It is the rite in which we express a mature commitment to Christ and receive strength from the Holy Spirit through prayer and the laying on of hands by a Bishop.

 If you have been baptized and confirmed in a church that has this tradition, then you need only to be received by the Bishop to be recognized as a member of the Episcopal Church.

 If you were confirmed as a young person in the Episcopal Church and would like to renew your Confirmation vows, you may renew those in the presence of the Bishop during a visit, typically in late April or early May.